 In 2021, New England Journal of Medicine published results of a new trial called ADAPTABLE that showed that in patients with a high risk of cardiovascular disease, daily low-dose aspirin was equally effective as higher-dose aspirin for preventing strokes, heart attacks and deaths from cardiovascular disease.

 Regulatory actions surrounding aspirin

-2003: Bayer, the producer of Genuine Bayer Aspirin, petitioned the FDA to allow the use of aspirin to reduce the risk of a first heart attack in patients with a coronary heart disease risk of 10% or greater over 10 years.
+2003: Bayer, the manufacturer of Genuine Bayer Aspirin, petitioned the FDA to allow the use of aspirin to reduce the risk of a first heart attack in patients with a coronary heart disease risk of 10% or greater over 10 years.
 This is known as primary prevention.

 On Dec.
 8, 2003, the FDA's Cardio-Renal Drugs Advisory Committee met to evaluate the results of five published clinical trials,,,, submitted by Bayer to support their petition.
 The committee refused to recommend aspirin for primary prevention.
 The official concerns of the FDA were:

 In only one of the five studies submitted by Bayer was there a reduction in fatal heart attacks.
 In this study there was a larger, though not statistically significant, increase in fatal sudden death, strokes or other fatal cardiovascular events.